 As an editor, writer, web designer, and developer, being a good communicator is a must-have skill for me.
 While it certainly is a boon to my job that I have strong English skills, that's often not enough.

-That's why there are tons of screen capture tools available on both Mac and Windows that allow people like me to express ideas, concepts, and problems in a visual way.
-After all, it's a pretty well established fact that many people understand things better with visuals instead of words alone.
+That's why there are lots of screencasting software apps available on both Mac and Windows that allow people like me to express ideas, concepts, and problems in a visual way.
+After all, it's a pretty well established fact that many people understand things better through visual communication instead of words alone.

-In a nutshell, CloudApp is a visual communication platform with a ridiculously easy-to-use interface that allows you to create, save, and share annotated screenshots, animated GIFs, and screen recordings remotely.
+In a nutshell, CloudApp is CloudApp is an easy-to-use screen recorder that brings video, webcam, screenshot annotation, and GIF creation securely to the cloud.
+It has a ridiculously easy-to-use interface that allows you to capture, save, and share HD screen recordings, annotated screenshots, and animated GIFs remotely.

 Need to point to a specific feature in an app or on a website?
 Want to describe a step-by-step process?
 Need to highlight where a piece of content can be found on a page, while blurring out sensitive information?
 Or maybe you just need to explain a layout bug in a visual way.
 The features of CloudApp make accomplishing these tasks as quick and painless as possible.

-When you install CloudApp on your Mac, pictured to the left, installed in your menu bar.
+When you install CloudApp on your Mac, it is installed in your menu bar.
 It's similar on Windows, placed conveniently in your system tray.
+CloudApp is on the forefront of visual communication.

 I'm almost ashamed to admit what my current setup is for doing screen shots and recordings to provide feedback, answer questions, and issue bug reports to clients, co-workers, and others.